INFINITYX00/eslando/README.md

 - Next.js for building efficient and scalable web applications
 - JavaScript for implementing dynamic and interactive features
-- Authentication and authorization techniques for securing user data
 - Integration of third-party APIs for accessing external resources
 - UI/UX design principles for creating intuitive user interfaces